 Today’s the day!
 It’s Trash to Treasure Tuesday, one of my favorite days of the month because I get to share alongside my blogger friends our latest projects.
 You’ll see their inspiring work in a bit.
 However, take a peek at this vintage French provincial lingerie chest that has waited far too long for a restoration.

 My daughters have been using this chest as a place to store hair accessories, legging, tights, etc. It did, however, look this shabby when I got it.
 I have been patiently waiting until we got our girls’ room remodeled to work on it.
 Not only will that remodel not be happening too soon, but alsovthe chippy paint is getting to me. blucky.

 TIME FOR NEW LIFE

 I don’t know about you, but that gorgeous white oak peeking out begged me to remove that yellowish paint and primer.
 This beauty needed to shine!
 This is where I ask myself…why would they paint such gorgeous wood…and with gold??

 Even better is the hardware is present, intact, and brass.
 SCORE!
 With that, my first order of business is to break out my sander and remove what is left of the original finish.

 Even my daughters chipped in to get it done.
 These are the moments I live for.
 What a blessing!

 THE NEXT STEP

 Finally, the French Provincial lingerie chest is relieved of its awful finish.
 It’s now time to put the finishing touches on it.
 First, I used my limewash technique (click for details), the same finish I used on our dining table.
-My Zibra Stubby Brush comes out to play and I apply a thinned paint and quickly wipe it off.
+I apply a thinned paint and quickly wipe it off.

 My goal is to fill the grain with the white color, but remove the majority of it from the surface.